-Visit Lebanon – Amazing places for 1 Week Travel Itinerary
+Best Places to Visit in Lebanon for One-Week Travel Itinerary

 For a long time, I had the desire to visit Lebanon.
 Years passed and I somehow always postponed my trip to this Middle Eastern country.

 Due to recent political and regional conflict, I decided that the time has come, and I had to engage myself to organize and travel in Lebanon as soon as possible.

 Lebanon is a fascinating country located on the shores of the Mediterranean sea.
 Lebanon is a mysterious nation since we don’t hear people speaking about it very often.
 Visiting Lebanon is easy because it’s very developed, safe in most of its regions, and full of very friendly and hospitable people.